alextok/dbsc-discussions/README.md

 ````````

 ## Opened topics
-1. Should introduce a new entity "Device registration client" and Local key helper should be considered as a part of the device registration client or not?
+1. Should we introduce a new entity "Device registration client"?
+Local key helper should be considered as a part of the device registration client or not?
-1. Any IDP can call any local Local Key helper?
+1. Can any IDP call any local Local Key helper?
-1. How local key helper is deployed?
+1. How the local key helper is deployed?
+Concrete details?
 1. Special/trusted by default Local Key helpers (Part of OS or Browser).
 1. Protocol between IdP and LocalKey helper, if they belong to different vendors (Note: we need to solve clock-skew problem between IdP and Attestation server, probably embed nonce in the request)
 1. Format of the public key cert/binding statement, and claims it contains.

-    1. We can have multiple public key cert/binding statements for one key, when IdP and LocalKey helper is owned by one vendor, how we include it?
+    1. We can have multiple public key cert/binding statements for one key, when IdP and LocalKey helper are developed by the same vendor, how we include it?

     1. For the sign-in ceremony, after key generation happens, we should discuss how exactly we will deliver pubblic key cert/binding statements and whether it should be a header format.
 For example, step "Sec-Session-GenerateKey ..., RP , HelperId" is included in a header in a 302 response from IDP, does browser attach Pubkey/Attestation information as a header before executing on a 302?

-1. Shold we remove RP from this leg
+1. Shold we remove RP from this leg?
+Do we beleive it is really useful?
     ```mermaid
     sequenceDiagram
     %%{ init: { 'sequence': { 'noteAlign': 'left'} } }%%